retirement, annuities, long term care, pensions on divorce

 The court has the power through rule 2.61C of the Family Proceedings Rules applies the Civil Procedure Rules 1998 part 35 to the use of expert evidence (whether written or oral) to determine a fair value for retirement benefits of a members pension rights, other than the cash equivalent transfer value (CETV), where such expert evidence will not be permissible without the courts approval.

 As the introduction of expert evidence could increase the costs associated with the divorce, the court can use its powers to limit any excessive use of experts.
 In most cases projections from providers or a suitably adjusted CETV (reflecting the circumstances and specific needs of the parties) supplied by a pensions consultant will be sufficient to establish a fair value for more complicated pension arrangements, such as an employers final salary pension or public service scheme.
-The pensions consultant must have the appropriate qualifications as a pensions expert and it is likely that a qualified expert would be a member of the Society of Pension Consultants (SPC).

 The parties should appoint a single pensions expert that will be instructed jointly to value the pension arrangements, as this will keep the costs down.
 The court should be made aware of the pension arrangements and the pensions expert at the first appointment.
 Where the parties are unable to agree to a single joint pensions expert the court has the power under part 35 of the Civil Procedure Rules 1998 for expert evidence to be provided by one expert only.